OSVTAC/OSVTAC.github.io/meetings/2019/2019-03-17/agenda.md

 use of a cell phone, pager, or other similar sound-producing electronic devices.

-Disability Access: The meeting will be held in Room 421, City Hall, 1 Dr.
-Carlton B. Goodlett Place, San Francisco, CA. The meeting room is wheelchair accessible.
+Disability Access: The meeting will be held in the Martin Paley Conference Room (3rd Floor), The San Francisco Public Library, 100 Larkin Street (at Grove Street), San Francisco, CA. The meeting room is wheelchair accessible.
 The nearest accessible BART station is Civic Center (Market/Grove/Hyde Streets).
 Accessible MUNI Metro lines are the F, J, K, L, M, N, T (exit at Civic Center or Van Ness Stations).
 MUNI bus lines also serving the area are the 5, 5R, 6, 7, 7R, 7X, 9, 9R, 19, 21, 47, and 49.
-For more information about MUNI accessible services, call 311, call (415) 701-4485, or visit <http://www.sfmuni.com>.
-There is accessible curbside parking adjacent to City Hall on Grove Street and Van Ness Avenue and in the vicinity of the Veterans Building at 401 Van Ness Avenue adjacent to Davies Hall and the War Memorial Complex.
+For more information about MUNI accessible services, call 311, call (415) 701-4485, or visit
+<http://www.sfmuni.com>.
+There is accessible curbside parking adjacent to
+City Hall on Grove Street and Van Ness Avenue and in the vicinity of the Veterans Building at 401 Van Ness Avenue adjacent to Davies Hall and the War Memorial Complex.

 To obtain a disability-related modification or accommodation, including auxiliary aids or services, to participate in a meeting, please contact the